Playgrounds Provide a Myriad of Developmental Benefits for Children

-To decipher the importance of playgrounds for children, it’s helpful first to understand exactly what play is and how it helps children develop.
+To decipher the benefits of playgrounds for children, it’s helpful first to understand exactly what play is and how it helps children develop.

 Importance of Non-Screen Time

 Most parents would agree they want their kids to be physically healthy, in addition to being well-rounded, independent, and compassionate individuals.
 What if we told you the best way to instill these qualities in your kids was to encourage them to spend more time outside?

 By encouraging younger kids to spend more time outside and away from digital devices, you’re not only aiding your child’s physical well-being, but you’re helping them improve their emotional and intellectual well-being, too.
 Whether it’s a trip to the park or taking a hike through the woods, there’s no denying the benefits of stepping away from the screen and into fresh air.

 It would be a fool’s errand to try to deny your children all forms of media in the current cultural environment.
 But when children are getting so little time outside, they’re not getting the opportunity to develop the many skills play — particularly outside play — provides.